Discrete Element Modeling

 3. The screw shaft is pivoted from the cone’s center to the periphery

-At Jenike & Johanson, we use a highly effective and efficient DEM engineering tool, for modeling flow of your iron ore in a chute at 14000 tph, filling a dump truck with 100 t of limestone, or loading odd-shaped candy into a small volume unit package.
+Using a highly effective and efficient DEM engineering tool, we are able to model the flow of your iron ore in a chute at 14000 tph, filling a dump truck with 100 tons of limestone, or loading odd-shaped candy into a small volume unit package.
 We have the tools and engineering knowledge to reduce risk and ensure your project’s success.